achernyak/achernyak.github.io/_posts/2016-08-02-phoenix-talk.md

 -   [Ecto](https://hexdocs.pm/ecto/Ecto.html): The database integration layer.

 Close to the end, there is a short demo of an app showing how a typical Phoenix app looks.
-In this scriont, I also use [Visualixir](https://github.com/koudelka/visualixir) to demonstrate the process layout of the app and how comunication is handled between processes.
+In this portion, I also use [Visualixir](https://github.com/koudelka/visualixir) to demonstrate the process layout of the app and how comunication is handled between processes.

 <div class="video">
     <figure>